daniahsn/my-password-validator/README.md

 2. In this second part, you will implement a simple password validator and deploy it.

 The goal of this activity is to first deploy the unimplemented password validator, and once your deployment is successful, edit the `main.py` to implement the code logic that is missing, see `FIXME` comment.
+For instance, you might start by checking the length of the password, based on the password policy that you were assigned (here we are checking a length of 10):

+    ```python
+    # check length requirement
+    if len(pw) < 10:
+        return flask.jsonify({"valid": False, "reason": "Password too short"}), 200
+    ```

 ## Instructions